AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 Threshold values can be either constant or variable.
 This means that for a given period, thresholds can vary from one profile to another, or even for the same profile.

-In the **Weight type** field, three options are available: (missing formula depending option..)
+In the **Weight type** field, three options are available:

 * **Constant**
 * **Depends on the recipient**
 * **Defined in each rule**

-The **Delivery weight** field : Each delivery has a weight which represents its level of priority.
+Use the **Delivery weight** field to define the delivery priority.
+Each delivery has a weight which represents its level of priority.
 By default, the weight of a delivery is set to 5.
 Pressure rules let you define the weight of the deliveries which they will be applied to.Weights can be either set or calculated via a formula to suit recipients.
 For example, you can define the weight of a delivery based on recipient interests.

-The **Delivery mode** field.. ??
+Use the **Delivery mode** field to select the target evaluation mode.
+Three modes are available:

 * **Target estimation and message personalization**
 * **Estimation and approval of the provisional target**
 * **Target evaluation**

+Fatigue management comes with the **Campaign Optimization** add-on.
+Learn more about pressure rules and how to configure fatigue management in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/pressure-rules.html){target="_blank"}.

 ### Capacity settings {#capacity-settings}